Take a Look at How Much Angel Investors Invest in Startups

 Remember: a robust startup with a great product and team is key to a successful pitch.

-“Jed is the Founder of AngelSchool.vc - a program dedicated to helping emerging investor build and scale Angel syndicates.
+“Jed is the Founder of AngelSchool.vc - a program dedicated to helping angels build their own syndicates.

-He previously built and ran the world's largest API Marketplace in partnership with a16z-backed, RapidAPI.com".
+He previously built and ran the world's largest API Marketplace in partnership with a16z-backed, RapidAPI".

 Get exclusive access to Angel School deals.
 Invest alongside our community of 750+ LPs